The $B^+ \to K^+ \nu \bar \nu$ decay as a search for the QCD axion

-This correlation plot may be compared with figure~5.1 of Ref.~\cite{Praz:2022bci}, which is the output of internal Belle II simulations.
-The two figures display good agreement, aside from an inconsequential low-$q^2$ tail visible in figure~5.1 of Ref.~\cite{Praz:2022bci}~\footnote{ This tail originates from radiative decays with undetected photons.
-Strictly speaking, $B \to K\nu\bar\nu(+n\gamma)$ is a distinct process from $B \to K\nu\bar\nu$ and should be subtracted if sizeable, as in $B_s \to \mu^+\mu^-$\cite{Buras:2012ru}.
-Here, however, the effect is negligible (well below 1\% in Ref.~\cite{Praz:2022bci}), since the lightest emitter is the $K^+$, which makes the exponent $b$ in
+This correlation plot may be compared with Fig.~5.1 of Ref.~\cite{Praz:2022bci}, which is the output of internal Belle II simulations.
+The two figures display good agreement, aside from an inconsequential low-$q^2$ tail visible in Ref.~\cite{Praz:2022bci}'s figure.
+This tail originates from radiative decays with undetected photons.
+Strictly speaking, $B \to K\nu\bar\nu(+n\gamma)$ constitutes a distinct physical process from the non-radiative mode and would need to be subtracted if its contribution were sizeable, as is the case for $B_s \to \mu^+\mu^-$~\cite{Buras:2012ru}.
+In the present case, however, this effect is negligible---well below the percent level in Ref.~\cite{Praz:2022bci}~\footnote{ The suppression arises because the lightest charged emitter is the $K^+$, which makes the exponent $b$ in

 parametrically small.
-Here $\Delta E$ denotes the minimal photon energy in the $B$ rest frame required for detectability—a ``theoretical’’ scale usually proxied by the $\sqrt{q^2}$ resolution. }.
+Here $\Delta E$ denotes the minimal photon energy in the $B$ rest frame required for detectability—a ``theoretical’’ scale usually proxied by the $\sqrt{q^2}$ resolution.}.
+Inclusion of the radiative tail in the referenced figure is therefore immaterial to the above comparison.

-To make the origin of the $q^2_{\rec}$ smearing explicit, we recall that the relation between $q^2$ and $q^2_{\rec}$, \refeq{eq:q2rec}, introduces a uniformly distributed variable from an unmeasured angle.
-This kinematic unknown constitutes an irreducible source of uncertainty, which is not immediately transparent in simulation output.
-The good agreement between \reffig{fig:q2rec_vs_q2} and figure~5.1 of Ref.~\cite{Praz:2022bci} shows that this mechanism alone accounts for the observed correlation, with any additional effects being negligible.
+\refeq{eq:q2rec} and the ensuing discussion put to work an important distinction between the SM decay $B^+\to K^+\nu\bar\nu$ and the exotic two-body decay $B^+\to K^+ a$: the latter corresponds to a fixed invariant mass $q^2=m_a^2$, whereas the former exhibits a continuous $q^2$ spectrum.
+This difference is fully exploited in our analysis: it is encoded at the level of the differential branching fractions, which enter as a smooth distribution in $q^2$ for the di-neutrino mode and as a Dirac delta function for the axion signal.
+The apparent loss of monochromatic information in the ITA does not reflect a limitation of principle, but arises solely from the fact that the experimentally accessible variable is $q^2_{\rm rec}$ rather than the true $q^2$.